Best Practices for Monitoring Kubernetes with Grafana

 Why Choose Grafana?

 The issue is that monitoring strategies for regular containerized applications don't work when applied to Kubernetes.
-Specifically, in today's environments containers are hard to monitor because they are constantly dying and being rebuilt.
-When combined with container orchestration, it is a challenge to not only manage the application's fundamental infrastructure and take care of the normal operational areas at scale.
-This is why it is imperative to have a strategy that incorporates monitoring dashboards along with centralized metrics for Kubernetes applications.
+Specifically, containers are hard to monitor in today's environments because they are constantly dying and being rebuilt.
+When combined with container orchestration, managing the application's fundamental infrastructure and the typical operational areas at scale is challenging.
+This is why it is imperative to have a strategy incorporating monitoring dashboards and centralized metrics for Kubernetes applications.

 For real-time metrics in a centralized place, Grafana is the answer.
-It monitors both your infrastructure and your applications which is critical to having concise insight into your metrics.
+It monitors your infrastructure and applications, which is critical for concise insight into your metrics.
 Kubernetes leverages these crucial metrics in Grafana so that you get total transparency into the condition of your Kubernetes cluster.
 This allows you to ensure that everything is running and working exactly how it is supposed to be.

 Here are just a few of the metrics you can monitor with Grafana dashboards: